Charles Stewart Drewry

 In 1890, according to the school registration of Maude and Annie Isabel, the family is living at 232, Barry Road, less than 4 miles south of Walworth Road.

 In the 1891 census: the family is living at 1 Market Place, in the Camberwell parish.
+Charles now describes himself as a mechanical engineer.

 The members of the household are: